oscarotero/form-manager/README.md

 ### Choose

-This container stores fields with the same name but different values.
+This field stores other fields with the same name but different values.
 Useful for radio inputs or to define various submit buttons.

 ```php
 //Create a choose container